sewiloj/pingpong_game/README.md

 ## General info
 In this game the player has to score 11 points against another player wich is controlled by the AI.
 Each player is represented by a vertical bar and has to move up and down (using "W" and "S" respectively) in order to bounce the ball (square dot) in such a way that the opponent can't bounce it back.
-Once the points limit is reached by either side, the game ends and the score table is shown.
+Once the points limit is reached by either side, the game ends.

 ## Features
 At the top of the screen are displayed current scores and pause button.
-After clicking the pause button, the player is given two options, to choose between reseting the game or continuing it.
-The player is also able to choose between multiple UI colors.

 ## Technologies
-* C# - .NET Framework 4.6.1
+* C# - .NET Framework 4.7.2

 ## Authors
 Created by Agnieszka Krupińska, Arkadiusz Pietras & Jakub Sewiło